 It depends on your requirements.
 A properly configured DAG with 3+ database copies (including a lagged copy) protects against hardware failures and logical corruption.

-Many organizations using this configuration have eliminated traditional backups.
-If your compliance requirements mandate offsite backup copies or point-in-time recovery beyond the lagged copy window, traditional VSS backups are still recommended.
+Many organizations have eliminated traditional backups with this setup.
+However, if your compliance needs require offsite backup copies or point-in-time recovery, traditional VSS backups are still recommended.

 Should we stay on Exchange Server or move to Exchange Online?